City Guide · Last updated 2 June 2026

 Can you see Gibraltar from La Linea beaches?

 Absolutely.
 The Rock of Gibraltar is visible from every beach in La Línea.
-The best views are from Playa de Poniente, which faces directly across the bay to the Rock.
-From Levante and Atunara, you can also see the coast of Morocco on clear days.
+The best views are from Playa de Poniente, which faces directly across the bay.
+From Levante and Atunara on clear days you can also see the coast of Morocco.

 Are there beach bars in La Linea?